Adroiti/docs-for-code-review-tools/RuboCop/Style-RescueModifier.md

 ## Description

-This cop checks for uses of rescue in its modifier form.
+This rule checks for uses of rescue in its modifier form.

-### Example
+## Examples

 ```ruby
 # bad - this catches exceptions of StandardError class and its descendant classes